perladvent/perldotcom/content/article/_pub_2004_10_28_bricolage_installation.md

     in Bricolage, but I recommend using it for security purposes.
     Bricolage can use SSL for all requests or just for authentication and password changing requests.
-Tune in for the next article in this series, âBricolage Runtime Configurationâ, for information on configuring SSL support.
+Tune in for the next article in this series, “Bricolage Runtime Configuration”, for information on configuring SSL support.

 Expat